top of page

 “Sharp and witty text, precise design, seamless direction and masterful performances” - London Pub Theatre

-As a director, Imogen is passionate about female-led or queer-centric narratives that advocate for social change, developing personal resilience, and the healing of trauma.
-They are continuously drawn to stories that delve into sexuality, love, intimacy & connection.
-Imogen's process is ensemble led, collaborative, and built on the belief that every artist in the room is equal and that by creating with empathy and courage as two central values the work created will be authentic, imaginative & raw.
+As a director, Imogen is passionate about queer-centric & female-led narratives, and is continuously drawn to stories that delve into sexuality, grief, power, love, & intimacy.
+Imogen's process is ensemble led, collaborative, and holds empathy and courage as two central values in order that the work created is evocative, daring & authentic.

 “Taut direction from Imogen Frances” - Broadway World